-(Part 3 of 12 in Changes and Results)
+(Part 3 of 12 in series, Changes and Results)

 The bulk of this series is about the various major changes I have made.
 In the big picture sense, it’s just a long list of posts with actionable ideas for you to consider.
 Unfortunately, accomplishing any of these changes requires you to be able to break old habits and create new ones.